Local Travel Experts

 Day 2

 The day begins with a buffet breakfast in your hotel.
-Afterwards our guide and bus will pick you up for a full day excursion to the highlights of Barcelona.
+Afterward, our guide and bus will pick you up for a full-day excursion to the highlights of Barcelona.
 The awe-inspiring architecture of Antoni Gaudi will be our starting point.

 Admire the UNESCO heritage buildings of Casa Mila and Casa Batllo in the picturesque Eixample quarter before we will approach Barcelona’s most famous landmark, the cathedral of Sagrada Familia: this still unfinished gem of modernism architecture was begun in 1882 and the final completion is planned for 2026, the 100th anniversary of the death of Antoní Gaudí.